isc-projects/kea/doc/sphinx/arm/classify.rst

 Built-in Client Classes
 =======================

 Some classes are built-in, so they do not need to be defined.
-The main example uses Vendor Class information: the server checks whether an incoming DHCPv4 packet includes the vendor class identifier option (60) or an incoming DHCPv6 packet includes the vendor class option (16).
-If it does, the content of that option is prepended with "VENDOR_CLASS\_" and the result is interpreted as a class.
-For example, modern cable modems send this option with value "docsis3.0", so the packet belongs to class "VENDOR_CLASS_docsis3.0".
+Vendor class information is the primary example: the server checks whether an incoming DHCPv4 packet includes the vendor class identifier option (60) or an incoming DHCPv6 packet includes the vendor class option (16).
+If it does, the content of that option is prepended with ``VENDOR_CLASS_`` and the result is interpreted as a class.
+For example, modern cable modems send this option with value "docsis3.0", so the packet belongs to class ``VENDOR_CLASS_docsis3.0``.

-The "HA\_" prefix is used by the High Availability hooks library to designate certain servers to process DHCP packets as a result of load balancing.
-The class name is constructed by prepending the "HA\_" prefix to the name of the server which should process the DHCP packet.
+The ``HA_`` prefix is used by the High Availability hook library to designate certain servers to process DHCP packets as a result of load balancing.
+The class name is constructed by prepending the ``HA_`` prefix to the name of the server which should process the DHCP packet.
 This server uses an appropriate pool or subnet to allocate IP addresses (and/or prefixes), based on the assigned client classes.
 The details can be found in :ref:`high-availability-library`.

-The BOOTP class is used by the BOOTP hook library to classify and respond to inbound BOOTP queries.
+The "BOOTP" class is used by the BOOTP hook library to classify and respond to inbound BOOTP queries.

-Other examples are the ALL class, which all incoming packets belong to, and the KNOWN class, assigned when host reservations exist for a particular client.
-By convention, built-in classes' names begin with all capital letters.
+Other examples are the "ALL" class, which all incoming packets belong to, and the "KNOWN" class, assigned when host reservations exist for a particular client.
+By convention, the names of built-in classes begin with all capital letters.

-Currently recognized built-in class names are ALL, KNOWN and UNKNOWN, and the prefixes VENDOR_CLASS\_, HA\_, AFTER\_, and EXTERNAL\_.
-Although the AFTER\_ prefix is a provision for an as-yet-unwritten hook, the EXTERNAL\_ prefix can be freely used; built-in classes are implicitly defined so they never raise warnings if they do not appear in the configuration.
+Currently recognized built-in class names are "ALL", "KNOWN" and "UNKNOWN", and the prefixes ``VENDOR_CLASS_``, ``HA_``, ``AFTER_``, and ``EXTERNAL_``.
+Although the ``AFTER_`` prefix is a provision for an as-yet-unwritten hook, the ``EXTERNAL_`` prefix can be freely used; built-in classes are implicitly defined so they never raise warnings if they do not appear in the configuration.